kenny1342/MCU/PumpHouseLogger/README.md

 When ESP recieves a complete, parsable JSON string, it makes the complete JSON available via HTTP (URL /json) and a simple summary page.
 It also pushes the values to Blynk server.\
 Token used by Blynk login must be defined in main.h (as generated in the app).

+## Firmware
+Written in C++ using Arduino Core SDK, AVRDude compiler (ATmega), ESP build tools

+## Tools

+* Visual Code
+** PlatformIO extension

 ## Configuration

-I use WiFi Manager library for easy WiFi configuration on the ESP. (https://github.com/tzapu/WiFiManager)\
+I use WiFi Manager library for easy WiFi configuration on the ESP (https://github.com/tzapu/WiFiManager).\
 Reset of WiFi settings: press the button on the board while connecting power, hold for 5+ secs and release.\
 The board will now become an AP with SSID "KRATECH-AP".
 Connect to it, open 192.168.1.4 in the browser and configure WiFi settings.